-- Employees are aware that they are required to telephone the workplace personally.
-In exceptional circumstances e.g. where they have been hospitalised, a friend or relative can phone on their behalf
+- employees are aware that they are required to telephone the workplace personally unless there are exceptional circumstances, for example, where they have been hospitalised, a friend or relative can phone on their behalf

 When an employee notifies you of their sickness absence

-- Enquiring after the employee’s health and wellbeing
+- enquiring about the employee’s health and wellbeing

-- Whether they will be seeking medical advice and/or support
+- whether they will be seeking medical advice and support

-- Whether there are any interventions or support that could be explored to help support recovery e.g. a referral to physiotherapy for a musculoskeletal condition, employee counselling services.
+- whether there are any interventions or support that could be explored to help support recovery, for example, a referral to physiotherapy for a musculoskeletal condition, or employee counselling services

-- Whether there are any interventions that you could offer e.g. If they are fit to work but physically unable to travel to their workplace, is there another location in the workplace that they can work in or could they work at home.
+- whether there are any interventions that you could offer, for example, if they are fit to work but physically unable to travel to their workplace, is there another location in the workplace that they can work in, or could they work at home

-Whilst there are likely to be conversations within the team around staffing arrangements to cover for any absence, details of the nature of the employee’s absence are confidential and you must not share these with the employee’s colleagues without the employee’s consent.
+There are likely to be conversations in the team around staffing arrangements to cover for any absence.
+However, details of the nature of the employee’s absence are confidential.
+You must not share these with the employee’s colleagues without the employee’s consent.